ThirVondukr/passlib/docs/lib/passlib.totp.rst

 .. seealso::

-    The :meth:`TOTP.from_source` and :meth:`TOTP.from_json` constructors for decoding the results of these methods.
+    * The :meth:`TOTP.from_source` and :meth:`TOTP.from_json` constructors for decoding
+      the results of these methods.

+    * The :ref:`totp-storing-instances` tutorial for more details.

 AppWallet
 =========